pstaylor-patrick/the-codex/README.md

     ```

 3.  **Database Setup:**
     Create a new PostgreSQL database for this project.
-Then, create a `.env` file in the root of the project and add your database connection string:
+Then, create a `.env.local` file in the root of the project and add your database connection string:

     ```
     DATABASE_URL="postgresql://YOUR_DB_USER:YOUR_DB_PASSWORD@YOUR_DB_HOST:YOUR_DB_PORT/YOUR_DB_NAME"